 Timeshares often get sold through aggressive and misleading sales tactics, which can pressure people into buying a timeshare they may not want or need.
 Salespeople sometimes lure in prospective buyers by promising extravagant gifts.
 These high-pressure sales presentations can last for hours.
 A timeshare purchase can happen simply by attempting to remove yourself from a sales environment.
 Signing on the dotted line sometimes feels like the only way out.

 If you were misled into timeshare ownership by a deceptive sales pitch, you might be able to cancel your agreement.
-Click here to learn more.
+Find more information about timeshare cancellation here.

 A timeshare may be ideal if you are only interested in revisiting the same place every year.
 However, owning a timeshare can be restrictive if you desire to explore a new area with each vacation.
-It's a lifetime agreement that can cause you to miss out on other opportunities.
+It's a lifetime agreement that can cause you to miss other opportunities.

 Prepaying for future vacations should make the entire scheduling process simpler.
 Unfortunately, that's not always the case.
 Sales representatives regularly brag about how easy it is to use their programs, but that's rarely true.

 Scheduling issues have become so common that several states passed laws against misleading scheduling statements during the sale.
-What's the point of prepaying for a vacation if it is impossible to schedule?
+What's the point of pre-paying for a vacation if it is impossible to schedule?

-According to the National Timeshare Owners Association, the average price of a timeshare in the U.S. is $22,990.
-Being so expensive, most buyers have to take out a loan to afford it.
+Being so expensive, most buyers must take out a loan to afford it.
 Due to the timeshare developer's typical terrible interest rates, ownership could cost a buyer twice as much as expected.
 On top of that, other hidden fees quickly creep in after the purchase.

 Timeshares often have high maintenance fees that increase yearly, which are not tax-deductible.
 According to the National Timeshare Owners Association, the average maintenance fee for a single timeshare unit is $822 and rising annually.
 Furthermore, whether or not you use it each year, you can always expect to be billed for these yearly fees.